phasorpy/phasorpy/docs/about.rst

 Members of the PhasorPy organization make final technical and release decisions.

-The Advanced Bioimaging Unit provides institutional coordination by managing funded activities and supporting infrastructure that keeps PhasorPy sustainable and accessible.
-Grant proposals are coordinated with institutional partners.

-This governance model is reviewed as needed to remain aligned with project needs and sustainability goals.
+Infrastructure hosting, funded activities, and institutional partnerships are coordinated through the `Advanced Bioimaging Unit <https://www.uba.uy>`__.

-See the :doc:`contributing` to get involved.
+See the :doc:`Contributing guide <contributing>` to get involved.

 Acknowledgments
 ---------------